According to Section 8, that a person or an association of persons who propose to register them...

-Any organization that devotes its funds to welfare is not profit organization.
+Any organization that devotes its funds to welfare is not for profit organization.
 This includes schools, colleges, hospitals, religious organization (NGO’s).
-There are three common forms of NGOs- Trust, Society and Section 8 Company.
+There are three common forms of NGOs– Trust, Society and Section 8 Company.
 Which one should you choose?
 We have discussed each of them in this article.

-Let’s discuss the trust.
+Let’s discuss trust first.
 Trust is the oldest form of charitable organization.
-There are private, or Public Trusts are primarily created for the benefit of family members or a very small set of known persons.
-A Private trust is Indian Trust Act 1882.
-Trust act is not applicable to the public trust.
+There are private, or Public Trusts that are primarily created for the benefit of family members or a very small set of known persons.
+A Private trust comes under the Indian Trust Act 1882.
+Trust Act is not applicable to the public trust.

-In Maharashtra and Gujarat, public charitable trust must be formed and registered under the Bombay must be formed and registered under the Bombay Public trust Act 1950.
-Other states, public Trust are mostly governed by common law.
+In Maharashtra and Gujarat, public charitable trust must be formed and registered under the Bombay Public trust Act 1950.
+In other states, public Trust are mostly governed by common law.

 Trust is the easiest to form and Operate.
 However, as there is no regulatory oversight, disputes have to go to the court.
 The trust deed can also be modified only by the settlers, and if he is not available, you need to go to court or to change the trust deed there are no regulatory requirements for governance or public filing of accounts.

 Societies are a relatively modern form.
 Therefore people opt for Society Registration.
 Seven persons come together for a common purpose in a general body.
 These may be Indian or foreigners.
 You can add more members.
 Each public body members has one vote.

 These are limited companies established under the Companies Act.
-The Government grants them an exclusive license under Section 8 Company.
+The Government grants them an exclusive license under Section 8 Company Registration.
 There are three conditions for this.

-It can be formed with only two members may be Indian or foreigner it should have at least two directors, who need not be m a member.
+It can be formed with only two members who may be Indian or foreigner and it should have at least two directors, who need not be a member.

-These forms can be used for Non-profit Work Just like a truck can be used for carrying passengers & bicycle for carrying almost anything each form has its own advantages and handicaps Trust is easy to form and run –but unwieldy when it comes to changing objects or setting disputes You can choose a trust if you are dedicating your own property to public good
+These forms can be used for Non-profit Work, just like a truck can be used for carrying passengers & bicycle for carrying almost anything.
+Each form has its own advantages and disadvantages.
+A Trust is easy to form and run –but when it comes to changing objects or setting disputes you can choose a trust if you are dedicating your own property to public good.

-In India, a nonprofit organization for a charitable purpose can be registered under the different Authorities.
-It could be registered as a trust, society and section 8 company.
-A charitable purpose is defined under Section 2 (15) of Income-tax act “Charitable purpose “includes relief of the poor, education, Yoga, medical assistance, Preservation of environment (Incl. watersheds, forests, and wildlife) and preservation of monuments or places or objects of artistic or historical.
+In India, a non-profit organization for a charitable purpose can be registered under the different authorities.
+It could be registered as a trust, society or Section 8 Company.
+A charitable purpose is defined under Section 2 (15) of Income-tax act “Charitable purpose “includes relief for the poor, education, Yoga, medical assistance, Preservation of environment (Incl. watersheds, forests, and wildlife) and preservation of monuments or places or objects of artistic or historical.